 Brenda Lee, rockabilly, pop, and country singer, was born in Altanta, GA in 1944.

-Jermaine Jackson, bass guitarist and vocalist with the Jackson 5, was born in Gary, IN in 1954.
+Jermaine Jackson, bass guitarist and vocalist for the Jackson 5, was born in Gary, IN in 1954.

 Dave King, vocalist and primary writer and lyricist for the Flogging Molly, was born in Limerick, Ireland in 1961.

-Darryl Jones, bassist who has worked with Miles Davis, Sting, Eric Clapton, Herbie Hancock, Otis Clay, John Scofield, and the Rolling Stones, who he has recorded and toured with since 1993, was born in Chicago, IL in 1961.
+Darryl Jones, bassist who has worked with Miles Davis, Sting, Eric Clapton, Herbie Hancock, Otis Clay, John Scofield, and the Rolling Stones, was born in Chicago, IL in 1961.

 Justin Currie, singer, songwriter, and founding member of Del Amitri, was born in Glasgow, Scotland in 1964.